 Thinking of unique ways to market your architecture has become a staple in many firms as a way to attract awesome clients, get your projects seen and improve your referrals.

 The key to having a successful marketing strategy at your firm is encouraging conversion by offering value.
 So make your initiatives fun, try new ideas and see what your audience values the most.

-Below is a list of 68 architect marketing ideas that you can easily implement at your office to get clients.
+Below is a list of architect marketing ideas that you can easily implement at your office to get more (and better) clients.

-A lot of the architectural marketing ideas listed here are ones we’ve used ourselves and have seen the benefits firsthand.
+A lot of the architectural marketing ideas listed here are ones I’ve used myself and have seen the benefits firsthand.
 Many others were put into practice by awesome firms that know how to grow their business.

 Whether you’re a sole-practitioner or the largest architecture firm in your city, there’s bound to be something here that will fit for your firm.